vignankamarthi/Facial-Recognition-Software-Project/docs/docker_guide.md

 4. **Missing Dataset Directory**:
    - Error: Messages about missing datasets
    - Solution: Create the directory structure or follow README instructions to download datasets

+5. **Docker Commands Not Working**:
+   - Error: `Could not find a docker-compose.yml file in the current directory`
+   - Solution: Make sure you're in the docker directory before running commands

 ## Performance Considerations